-These orders are called Writs of Restitution and they are usually issued as the last step in a legal action by a landlord to take possession of property such as an apartment, duplex or house.
-The Srit of Restitution is the order from the District Court Judge ordering the Sheriffs Office to take the action decribed in the writ.
+These orders are called Writs of Restitution and they are usually issued as the last step in a legal action by a landlord to take possession of property such as an apartment, duplex, or house.
+The Writ of Restitution is the order from the District Court Judge ordering the Sheriff's Office to take the action decribed in the writ.

 The eviction process normally begins when the landlord provides tenants with a letter called a “Notice To Vacate”.
 If the tenants do not comply with the landlord’s demands after three (3) days, legal action may be initiated by the landlord in District Court.